 Thanks so much to Brian, Melissa, Katarzyna et al, for all the help, not to mention running around grabbing the ingredients and equipment I needed (every time I asked) since I couldn’t do much more than wheel my lame self to the prep table!

-Although a little chaotic (pizza dough was being rolled on paper place mats since there were not enough boards, and the electric oven in the kitchen seemed to have an adverse effect on the dough, regardless of the preheated baking stone, resulting in a very light crust.
-Plus, the oven started smoking so much that the pizza baking had to stop before I could put together and bake mine, it was a a lot of fun, and everyone seemed to really enjoy it, even raving over the flavors and texture of all of their personal pizzas.
+Although a little chaotic (pizza dough was being rolled on paper place mats since there were not enough boards, and the electric oven in the kitchen seemed to have an adverse effect on the dough, regardless of the preheated baking stone, resulting in a very light crust), including the oven smoking so much that the pizza baking had to stop before I could put together and bake mine, it was still a lot of fun, and everyone seemed to really enjoy it..raving over the flavors and texture of all of their personal pizzas.

 As for the tossing of the dough, since we had to wear gloves according to the center’s rules, it was impossible to spin, stretch, and toss it up without it sliding off the gloves.
 However, Katarzyna, the center’s baking wunderkind who was such a great help to me during this class, managed to get that dough going.
 Although she also couldn’t toss it up in the air due to the gloves, she got some serious spin and stretch on it, resulting in a super thin and perfect disk of dough.

 After the demo, it was time to create my pizza; but as mentioned above, I had to wait until late the next day due to the smoking oven.
 When all was finally resolved, and the main kitchen graciously let me chuck my baking stone into one of their industrial ovens, I went to work.